-Below I’ve compiled a useful guide to Ramadan.
+I’ve compiled a useful guide to Ramadan.
 Let me explain to you the most important traditions to know and the expected dates for Ramadan for the coming years.

 If you’re not a Muslim, you might have heard about Ramadan as the month during which Muslims fast.
 Fasting basically means to refrain from eating and drinking during daytime.
-Fasting is one of the most important factors during Ramadan.
+It’s considered one of the most important things during Ramadan.

-Ramadan is the holy month in Islam which is all about spiritualty and a person’s bond with God and family.
+Ramadan is the holy month in Islam.
+It’s all about spiritualty and a person’s bond with God and family.
 Besides fasting, many worshippers dedicate more time to family and religious activities such as praying or studying the Qura’an (the holy book in Islam).

 In many Islamic countries, working hours are shorter which makes fasting much easier than with a busy schedule.

 Ramadan is More Than Fasting